Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.2.19_ps2-5/README.md

 rm -rf source
 ```

-Unmount the DVD
+Unmount the DVD (as root or via sudo).
 ```bash
 umount /mnt/cdrom
 ```

-## Installing 2.2.19 Kernel Source to Cross-Compiling Environment (as root)
+## Installing/Configuring 2.2.19 Kernel Source to Cross-Compiling Environment (as root)

 Extract RPM into cross-compiling environment.
 ```bash